yagoliz/yagolc/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Telematcis Engineering
+    - course: PhD in Telematics Engineering
       institution: Carlos III University
       year: Ongoing
     - course: MSc in Telematics Engineering